Mycoearthdome/StreamZ/README.md

 processing.
 If a neighbouring `.wav` file already exists it is used instead of creating a cached copy.

+After training completes, `target_files.txt` is automatically refreshed with the cached WAV paths and labels from `train_files.txt`.
+This lets running the program with `--eval` use the prepared evaluation list directly.

 Run the classifier:

 ```bash